Asian Flank Steak

-Flank steak is a thin and somewhat chewy cut of meat, so you’ll want to give it a pretty quick broil or sear, and don’t forget about carry-over cooking.
+Flank steak is a thin and somewhat chewy cut of meat, so you’ll want to give it a pretty quick broil or sear, and don’t forget about carryover cooking (see below).
 If you want to use skirt steak, or even London broil, that will work, too.
 You can also prepare this steak on a grill, or even use a grill pan and cook it on top of the stove.

 Carry-over cooking is just a term that means that food continues to cook after it’s removed from the heat, so you want to take foods off the stove or out of the oven just before they are done to your liking.
 This is true for meat, vegetables, even brownies!